ipchyale/lmlproc/README.md

 texture: "IPCH1-872004-YWCPCH/Labs/LML/LML_collection/collection_catalog/client files/texture_images/from_camera"

-thickness: in the database itself, in columns "T1" through "T5"
+thickness: in the database itself, in columns "T1" through "T5".
+The server contains a file, "IPCH1-872004-YWCPCH/Labs/LML/LML_collection/major_studies/Thickness/thickness_charts.xls", but it appears to be a database export and not a raw source of thickness measurements.